cilium/tetragon/docs/content/en/docs/getting-started/install-k8s.md

 {{% tab "Kind" %}}

 Tetragon's correct operation depends on access to the host `/proc` filesystem.
 The following steps configure kind and Tetragon accordingly when using a Linux system.
+The following commands create a single node Kubernetes cluster using `kind` that is properly configured for Tetragon.

 ```shell
 cat <<EOF > kind-config.yaml